-

 How to Make an Art Portfolio

 YOUR BEST ART IN ONE PLACE Most successful artists have a place where all of their best creations are showcased.
 If you’d like to be able to easily refer other to look at your work, it’s important to know how to make an art portfolio before you begin.
-MAKE IT ONLINE AND HARDCOPY Depending on which audience you’re showing your work to, you’ll need to make an art portfolio that fits the way they prefer to consumer content.
+MAKE IT ONLINE AND HARDCOPY Depending on which audience you’re showing your work to, you’ll need to make an art portfolio that fits the way they prefer to consume content.
 Not every gallery or cute downtown shop is run by a 20-something entrepreneur.
 Many businesses, galleries, and art-loving establishments are run by an older generation that values hardcopy visuals.
 The effort put…

 -